dharmab/ansible-archlinux/README.md

 # Ansible Arch Linux Role

-This role is intended for automation of first-time setup of an Arch Linux development environment.
-It should not be used for day-to-day maintenance. **If you run this without first trialing it in a VM you are an idiot.
-If you run this without proper backups you are an idiot.
-If you use this playbook for regular maintenance of your Arch Linux installation you are an idiot.** Using this for regular updates violates [The Arch Way](https://wiki.archlinux.org/index.php/The_Arch_Way) and you're going to screw up your machine when manual intervention is required.
+This role is intended for automation of first-time setup and configuration file synchronization of an Arch Linux development environment.
+It should not be used for day-to-day maintenance/updates. **Don't run this if you don't have a backup, and don't use this as a repalcement for regular manual updates.** Using this for regular updates violates [The Arch Way](https://wiki.archlinux.org/index.php/The_Arch_Way) and you're going to screw up your machine when manual intervention is required.

 ## Variables